Baaghi (film series): Baaghi 3 (2020 film)

-Baaghi 4 (2024)
+Baaghi 4 (2025 film)

-The fourth installment is currently in development.
+The fourth and final installment is currently in development.
 Ahmed Khan said: "The owner of the film is Sajid Nadiadwala.
-If he decides that we should go ahead with Baaghi 4, we will do it.
+If he decides that we should go ahead with Baaghi 4 we will do it.
 But we will keep the franchise alive definitely".
 While interacting with Bollywood Hungama, Tiger Shroff said: "You know I have gotten so many messages and so many calls from people who've said they have unfortunately missed Baaghi 3, because of the situation in the world.
 They were really etching to see but could not, because of all that was happening.
 So, the only thing on my mind right now is Baaghi 3, and as you said, I hope they re-release the film.
 If not, then Baaghi 4 is definitely on the cards".
+Shroff announced on social media that Sanjay Dutt would be the main antagonist for the fourth movie.
+The film was announced in November 2024 and will theatrically release on 5 September 2025.

+Ronnie returns in Baaghi 4 with a darker and more intense mission.
+This time, he is recruited by a covert international agency to stop a global terror network threatening world peace.
+As Ronnie travels across countries while thinking about his past life, he faces deadly assassins, cyber terrorists, and a ruthless antagonist played by Sanjay Dutt.
+The film blends large-scale action with emotional depth, exploring Ronnie’s inner turmoil as he fights for justice.

+Directed by A. Harsha in his Hindi directorial debut, the film features Tiger Shroff reprising his role as Ronnie, alongside Sonam Bajwa and Harnaaz Sandhu.
+The film promises to push the franchise into a more gritty and global narrative.
+A first look poster released in November 2024 showed Ronnie bloodied and battle-worn, signaling the franchise’s darkest chapter yet.

+The film is scheduled for theatrical release on 5 September 2025.

 Recurring cast and characters

 This table lists the main characters who appear in the Baaghi Franchise.